 This is a personal blog.
 I post about whatever’s going on in my head.
 If I worked with you, this is the sort of stuff you’d hear as we waited for the kettle to boil.
+There are glances at local politics, ramblings about living with chronic ill health, bursts of wild enthusiasm, and pauses while I recover.
 There are tales from the middle age, rants, book reviews, music snippets, links to better writers, and family chaos.
-There are glances at local politics, ramblings about living with chronic ill health, bursts of wild enthusiasm, and pauses while I recover.
-Every so often it may look like I’m attempting fiction- that’s just me processing something slightly differently.
+The regional health & social care system gets mentioned a fair bit.

 In 2006 I contracted ME, and had to give up work.
 Eventually, I discovered a whole new world on the internet, and began to learn a lot about health issues.
 Now, I volunteer for the PSP Association (my mum, Herself, died from PSP in 2011) and the NI Rare Disease Partnership.
 I’ve become interested in the role of the e-patient: enabled, empowered, engaged, equipped, and also, electronic.
 How does our healthcare system ‘involve’ patients?
 Are we making progress towards safe, effective, patient centred care?